jelovirt/jelovirt.github.io/_posts/2013-11-25-reducing-processing-time.md

 ## Use fast disk for temporary directory

 DITA-OT keeps topic and map files as separate files and processes each file multiple times during preprocessing.
 Thus reading from disk, parsing XML, serializing XML, and writing to disk makes processing quite IO intensive.
 Use either an [SSD](http://en.wikipedia.org/wiki/Solid-state_drive) or a [RAM disk](http://en.wikipedia.org/wiki/RAM_drive) for temporary files, and never use a temporary directory that is not located on the same machine as where the processing takes place.

+## Reuse the JVM instance

+For all but extremely large source sets the JVM will not have enough time to warm-up.
+By reusing the same JVM instance, the first few DITA-OT conversions will be "normal", but when the JIT starts to kick in, the performance increase may be 2-10 fold.
+This is especially noticeable with smaller source sets, as much of the DITA-OT processing is I/O intensive.